 There are many job settings with a master’s in applied behavior analysis.
 According to the Behavior Analyst Certification Board, applied behavior analysts often work in healthcare, education or social setting.
 Other analysts work for insurance agencies and local government entities.

-Earn your MS in Behavior Analysis online in as few as 19 months, from Simmons College.
+Earn your MS in Behavior Analysis online in as few as 19 months, from Simmons University.
 No GRE required.
 BACB® verified course sequence.
 Get more information here.

 What is Applied Behavior Analysis?